 Research interests: tropical deforestation, economic development, effects of policy action on human welfare, poverty-environment links, population-environment links, climate-poverty links, bioeconomic models, environmental economics, and biodiversity policy.

 Dr. Waterman's research focuses on natural products and nutraceuticals for improved nutrition, health, and income generation in developing countries.
 She works with bioactive isothiocyanates and olyphenols from Moringa oleifera for treating chronic inflammation and factors of metabolic syndrome.

-Dr. Wessells’ research interests are focused on zinc deficiency among infants and young children in low-income countries, and the evaluation of therapeutic and preventive interventions designed to improve nutritional status in these populations.
-She is also interested in the dietary and biochemical assessment of nutritional status, and relationships between nutritional status, intestinal mucosal function and infection.
+Dr. Wessells’ research focuses on micronutrient deficiency among young children and women of reproductive age in low-income countries, and the evaluation of therapeutic and preventive interventions designed to improve nutritional status in these populations.
+Her areas of interest include zinc, the biochemical assessment of nutritional status, environmental enteric dysfunction and the use of stable isotopes to assess mineral absorption.

 Dr. Grivetti blends classical approaches of social and biological sciences with historical perspectives.
 The unifying theme of his research is how, why, and under what conditions human diets change, the mechanisms of change, and the nutritional implications of human behavior.